sandbender/kragle_docs/API_Reference/Jobs.md

-            "name": <human readable name for this job>, "stack": <the id of the Stack to which this job applies>, "schedule": <the id of the Schedule that this job uses>, "do_run": <boolean indicating whether the job is active>
+            "name": <human readable name for this job>, "stack": <the id of the Stack to which this job applies>, "schedule": <the id of the Schedule that this job uses>, "next_run": <timestamp of the target next run time for the stack>, "do_run": <boolean indicating whether the job is active>, "do_del": <boolean indicating whether the job is queued for deletion>
         },
         ...
     }